-Investopedia defines the term black market as transactions “taking place outside of government-sanctioned channels.”
+Investopedia defines black market economics as transactions “taking place outside of government-sanctioned channels.”
 It then goes on to list some examples of ‘usual transactions’.
 It also asserts that these transactions “take a toll on an economy, since they are shadow markets where economic activity is not recorded and taxes are not paid.”
 The Mises Institute defines ‘black market’ differently.

 It’s interesting to read Investopedia’s definitions on black and open markets.
-A black market is one that avoids government controls, taxes, and is not government-sanctioned.
+Black market economics avoids government controls, taxes, and is not government-sanctioned.
 An open market is one that is free from government controls, taxes, and government sanctions.
 Then what exactly makes a black market, black?
 What is the difference between avoiding the government and being free from the government?

-It’s quite easy for us to imagine the black market: prostitution rings, drug cartels, firearms dealers, mercenary services.
-It’s violent, right?
+It’s quite easy for us to imagine the black market: abortion, prostitution rings, drug cartels, firearms dealers, mercenary services.
+It’s violence, right?
 What makes a black market black is the violence.

 So why are black markets violent?